Jump on the train!

 A musical breath reinforces good time.
 It is essential to play in time, especially when preparing orchestral excerpts.
 Breathing in time is one more way to reinforce the rock-solid time one needs to have.

 I have found that musical breathing assists us in overcoming difficulty starting a note, tension, anxiety, and insufficient airflow.
 It improves sound quality, time, entrances, articulation, and musical expression.

 I find this type of approach especially helpful with passages that don’t begin on a downbeat.
-For example, consider this passage from Strauss’ Ein Heldenleben.
-(Click on the picture to see it clearly)
+For example, consider this passage above from Strauss’ Ein Heldenleben.

 I frequently observe students initially trying to get their full breath on the 8th rest of beat two before the trumpet enters.
 Incorporating a musical breath, I find it much more helpful to begin by hearing the snare drum part in my mind (while subdividing eighth notes) and then initiating my inhalation on beat 3 of the measure before the trumpet entrance.
 I then get two full beats to get a full breath, and am much more comfortable with the entrance on the upbeat of 2.
 One can also get a similar benefit by breathing on the downbeat of 1.
 Avoid trying to breath in the 8th rest on two regardless.
 That type of breath will likely be shallow, weak, and will foster increased tension.

 Again, this solution it may seem very obvious.
 But it works and sometimes thinking about this can make the difference.
 Often, this method is my solution for most offbeat entrances, especially those that have a 16thnote rest on the downbeat.